Kurdish fighters launch offensive mission against Islamic State in Syria

 The IS fighters have been gaining power in the region since 2014 and the SDF said that the recent attacks are being fuelled by the recent Turkish airstrikes on Kurdish establishments in Syria.

-The US has been supporting the Kurdish forces in their fight against IS since 2019 and since that time period, the number of clashes between the two sides have also gone up considerably.
+The US has been supporting the Kurdish forces in their fight against IS since 2019 and since that time, the number of clashes between the two sides have gone up considerably.

 Earlier, the Islamic State took full responsibility for the attack on the prison complex in Raqa and said that it wanted to avenge “Muslim prisoners” and female relatives of jihadists living in Al-Hol camp.